-With the competition behind me, I returned to my story and re-read it with fresh eyes.
+With the results announced, I returned to my story and re-read it with fresh eyes.
 In a recent blog post on reworking a collection of longer short stories, Both Sides of the Story, I observed:

 Being a good editor as a writer is important.
 But a key writing lesson I've learned from reworking Both Sides is to also allow yourself time.
 Lots of time!

-- And it must have the phrase A (or THE) SILVER LINING.
+- And must have the phrase A (or THE) SILVER LINING.

 © 2020 Robert Fairhead